Canon 5D Mark III vs G1X Mark III

-Advantages of the Canon PowerShot G1 X Mark III:
+Arguments in favor of the Canon PowerShot G1 X Mark III:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.